-Green Valley’s A.J.
-Amelburu was 2-for-3 with two stolen bases, a run and an RBI for the Sunrise.
-Green Valley’s Jarrett Perns and Liberty’s Justin Lutes each had a double.
+Amelburu finished 2-for-3 with two stolen bases, a run and an RBI for the Sunrise.

-Sunrise 7, Sunset 7 — Boulder City junior Peyton Koopman hit a three-run homer to left-center field in the bottom of the seventh inning for the Sunrise, and the game ended in a tie.
+Sunrise 7, Sunset 7 — Boulder City junior Peyton Koopman hit a three-run home run to left-center field in the bottom of the seventh inning as the game ended in a tie.

 Boulder City’s Preston Van Diest and Moapa Valley’s Chaz Cornwall each singled to set up Koopman’s one-out blast for the Sunrise, which trailed 7-4 after the top of the seventh.

-Sierra Vista’s Jared Gonzalez had a two-run double, and Spring Valley’s Bryce Bullock was 1-for-2 with a run and two RBIs for the Sunset.
+Sierra Vista’s Jared Gonzalez had a two-run double, and Spring Valley’s Bryce Bullock was 1-for-2 with a run and two RBIs to lead the Sunset.
 Mojave’s Liam Harris added an RBI triple, and Pahrump Valley’s Drew Walker had a double.